Cloudflare Docs

 When shedding Default traffic, you have two Policy options:

 • IP hash: Sheds the percentage of IP address hash space specified in the Shed %.
-Ensures requests from the same IP will hit the same origin, but may shed a significantly higher or lower percentage of requests.
+Ensures requests from the same IP will hit the same endpoint, but may shed a significantly higher or lower percentage of requests.

 For more guidance on choosing a policy, refer to Shedding policies.